yitaozh/yitaozh.github.io/source/_posts/1584-Min-Cost-to-Connect-All-Points.md

 ## Hints/Notes

-* Kruskal's algorithm
-* Prim's algorithm
+* 2023/09/03
+* Kruskal's algorithm: sort the edges, and check if points of the edge with minimum cost has been connected
+* Prim's algorithm: cut points, keep adding edges and find the edge with minimum cost
 * cpp sort performance is worse than priority queue
-* Use count(number of separarte items) to return early
+* Use count(number of separate items) to return early
+* No solution from 0x3F

 ## Solution